 In just seven minutes you can find out if you’re at risk for stroke.
 The StrokeAware Online Risk Screening consists of a few simple questions.
 Once completed, you’ll be provided with a report of your risk factors and recommendations for improving and maintaining a healthy lifestyle.

 If Stroke Aware shows that you are at risk, you can trust the highly skilled team at UNC REX Healthcare to help you through the next steps of our stroke screening program.
 You’ll be offered a free, confidential, follow-up screening and consultation.

-The follow-up screening is held at UNC REX Healthcare's Early Detection Center located throughout Wake County for your convenience.
+The follow-up screening is held at REX Healthcare's Early Detection Center located throughout Wake County for your convenience.
 We offer locations at the REX Wellness Center of Cary, the REX Wellness Center of Garner, the REX Wellness Center of Knightdale, the REX Wellness Center of Wakefield, and at REX Hospital at 4420 Lake Boone Trail in Raleigh .
 After the screening, you will receive a confidential report.

-If you choose to attend the follow-up screening at UNC REX Hospital’s Early Detection Center, you can expect to:
+If you choose to attend the follow-up screening at REX Hospital’s Early Detection Center, you can expect to:

 - Meet with a clinician

 - Have your blood pressure checked